 Out-of-print materials require additional work from our acquisitions staff so they will not be pursued automatically but must be specially requested by the faculty or librarian selector.
 If three or more member libraries of the Orbis Cascade Alliance already own the item, we will generally not pursue purchase.

 The library will attempt to provide a well-rounded and representative selection of materials by and about the world’s major literary figures, including literary criticism.
 The library will also acquire contemporary literature when it is of sufficient literary merit and contributes to the overall enrichment of the library collection.
 Typically, popular and genre fiction will not be acquired for the permanent collection.
 These materials can be borrowed through our Popular Reading Collection or at the nearby Salem Public Library.

 Generally, non-reference materials that cost over $150 will require additional research and justification before purchase.
 Reference materials over $750 are subject to the same careful scrutiny.
-The University Librarian and the Associate University Librarian for Public Services and Collection Development will make final decisions regarding these special purchases.
+The University Librarian and the Associate University Librarian for Collections, Teaching, and Research will make final decisions regarding these special purchases.
 Expensive electronic resources, videorecordings and periodicals are subject to the guidelines and criteria set forth in their respective collection statements.